numediart/TIPAA-SSL/README.md

 An example of feedback for each module:

-- sentenceStress:  the feedback is a list of 0/1 for each word, the 1 being the sentence stress For the sentence "I would love to go to ireland", the correct answer would be:
+- sentenceStress:  the feedback is a list of 0/1 for each word, the 1 being the sentence stress

+For the sentence "I would love to go to ireland", the correct answer would be:
 ```
 b'{"status": "success", "result": [0, 0, 1, 0, 0, 0, 0]}'
 ```

 - wordStress: the feedback is a list of 0/1 for each syllable, the 1 being the word stress

+For the word "toothpaste"
 ```
 b'{"status": "success", "result": [1, 0]}'
 ```

-- iContrast: the feedback is 0 if the phoneme is "IH" (short i) and 1 if the pohneme is "IY" (long i).
+- iContrast: the feedback is 0 if the phoneme is "IH" (short i) and 1 if the phoneme is "IY" (long i).

 For the word "slip",
 ```
 b'{"status": "success", "result": 0}'